 Naknek - King Salmon is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 844 people and just one neighborhood, Naknek - King Salmon is the 55th largest community in Alaska.

-Naknek - King Salmon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Naknek - King Salmon is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Naknek - King Salmon who work in management occupations (16.94%), office and administrative support (15.29%), and teaching (6.12%).
+Unlike some towns, Naknek - King Salmon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Naknek - King Salmon are a mix of both white- and blue-collar jobs.
+Overall, Naknek - King Salmon is a town of managers, construction workers and builders, and professionals.
+There are especially a lot of people living in Naknek - King Salmon who work in management occupations (21.85%), office and administrative support (12.14%), and the sciences (4.86%).

 Another notable thing is that Naknek - King Salmon is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 Naknek - King Salmon is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Naknek - King Salmon is somewhat higher than in the average US city of 21.84%: 26.26% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Naknek - King Salmon is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.14% of adults 25 and older in the town have at least a bachelor's degree.

 Naknek - King Salmon is an extremely ethnically-diverse town.
 The people who call Naknek - King Salmon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Naknek - King Salmon residents report their race to be White, followed by Native American.
-Important ancestries of people in Naknek - King Salmon include German, Irish, Eastern European, European, and Dutch.
+Important ancestries of people in Naknek - King Salmon include German, Eastern European, Irish, Dutch, and European.

 The most common language spoken in Naknek - King Salmon is English.
 Other important languages spoken here include Tagalog and Spanish.